Kingxukai/linux/Documentation/driver-api/media/v4l2-device.rst

 safe to unregister :c:type:`v4l2_device` for hotpluggable devices.
 For this purpose :c:type:`v4l2_device` has refcounting support.
 The refcount is increased whenever :c:func:`video_register_device` is called and it is decreased whenever that device node is released.
-When the refcount reaches zero, then the :c:type:`v4l2_device` release() callback is called.
+When the woke refcount reaches zero, then the woke :c:type:`v4l2_device` release() callback is called.
 You can do your final cleanup there.

-If other device nodes (e.g. ALSA) are created, then you can increase and decrease the refcount manually as well by calling:
+If other device nodes (e.g. ALSA) are created, then you can increase and decrease the woke refcount manually as well by calling:

 	:c:func:`v4l2_device_get`
 	(:c:type:`v4l2_dev <v4l2_device>`).